laravel-notification-channels/twitter/README.md

 ]);
 ````
 ### Send a direct message
 To send a Twitter direct message to a specific user, you will need the `TwitterDirectMessage` class.
-Provide the Twitter user handler as the first parameter and the the message as the second one.
+Provide the Twitter user handler as the first parameter and the message as the second one.
 ````php
 public function toTwitter(mixed $notifiable): TwitterMessage {